Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 21.21.50 UTC
+- WIB: Minggu, 29 Desember 2024 22.22.18 UTC
-- WITA: Minggu, 29 Desember 2024 22.21.50 UTC
+- WITA: Minggu, 29 Desember 2024 23.22.18 UTC
-- WIT: Minggu, 29 Desember 2024 23.21.50 UTC
+- WIT: Senin, 30 Desember 2024 00.22.18 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology